pulledbits/Bootstrap/README.md

 ### /config.php

-Configuration options: /config.php (can be gitignored and used for sensitive data), defaults can be set as arguments in the resource loader
+configuration options: /config.php (can be gitignored and used for sensitive data), defaults can be set as arguments in the resource loader

 ```php